Q.1. When the teacher asks the students to draw human figures with their living style, why do they emerge out to be different?

 Q.32.
 Name the language in which the rich and old traditional songs and poems of Ladakh were translated.

 Q.33.
 Where are Pashmina shawls woven?

 Q.34.
-How does historical and geographical factors influence the diversity of a region?
+How do historical and geographical factors influence the diversity of a region?

 Ans.
-The geography and history affect the occupation, crops, food habits and the clothes.
+The geography and history affect the occupation, crops, food habits and clothes of a region.

 Q.35.
 What is the meaning of ‘incredible India?